Berlusconi's girlfriend, 28, tells press she wants to marry him

 A definitive conviction for tax fraud last month has Berlusconi facing either a year of house arrest or several months of public service, and he is on the verge of being stripped of his seat in parliament.

-Since the conviction, Berlusconi has repeatedly threatened to pull his centre-right party's support for Enrico Letta's coalition government and has appeared in public only twice.
+Since the conviction, Berlusconi has repeatedly threatened to pull his center-right party's support for Enrico Letta's coalition government and has appeared in public only twice.

 He plans to return to TV talk shows, his preferred forum, this week, Italian media said on Tuesday, as the chances of a spring election increase.